ZeldaScarlet/ProCess---Network-Capturing-with-Process-Name/README.md

 Argument	Short	Description	Default <br>
 --interface	-i	Index of the network interface to listen on.
 Lists interfaces if omitted.	- <br>
 --time	-t	Capture duration in seconds.
 30 <br>
---output	-o	Path for the output PcapNG file.	capture.pcapng --promiscuous	-p	Enables Promiscuous mode (Captures all traffic on the wire).
-Disabled --verbose	-v	Prints captured packet details to the console in real-time.
-Disabled --help	-h	Shows the help screen.	-
+--output	-o	Path for the output PcapNG file.	capture.pcapng <br>
+--promiscuous	-p	Enables Promiscuous mode (Captures all traffic on the wire)." <br>
+--verbose	-v	Prints captured packet details to the console in real-time.	<br>
+--help	-h	Shows the help screen. <br>
 ## Viewing in Wireshark
-To see the Process Name and PID in Wireshark:
+To see the Process Name and PID in Wireshark: <br>
-Open the generated .pcapng file in Wireshark.
+Open the generated .pcapng file in Wireshark. <br>
-Right-click on the column headers in the packet list -> Column Preferences.
+Right-click on the column headers in the packet list -> Column Preferences. <br>
-Add a new column (+).
+Add a new column (+). <br>
-Set Type to "Custom".
+Set Type to "Custom". <br>
-Set Fields to pkt_comment (or frame.comment).
+Set Fields to pkt_comment (or frame.comment). <br>
-You will now see descriptions like chrome.exe (PID: 1240) next to each packet.
+You will now see descriptions like chrome.exe (PID: 1240) next to each packet. <br>
 <img width="1915" height="1034" alt="image" src="https://github.com/user-attachments/assets/c76da1ca-341d-41d8-9dca-f496cdf525a0" />